AveesLab/sea-me-hackathon-2023/README.md

 # SEA:ME@Korea 2023 Summer Hackathon<br>

 During this hackathon, your mission is to develop a new digital instrument cluster system based on our baseline implementation in this repository.
 We'll provide you an Nvidia Jetson TX 2 embedded board.
 However, you have to bring at least one intel CPU-based (Windows or Ubuntu Linux) laptop as a development environment.
 If you use a Windows laptop, you have to install VMware and Ubuntu Linux as a guest operating system.
 If you bring a native Ubuntu Linux laptop, that is also okay.
-Note that since we provide a preconfigured VMware images, using VMware is a little bit more convinient if you are not used to the Linux development environment.
+Note that since we provide a preconfigured VMware image, using VMware is a little bit more convinient if you are not used to the Linux development environment.

 ## Contents
 - [Step 1 : Install Ubuntu image on VMware](#Step-1-VMwareWorkstation17)